Teradata/vantage-dss-plugin-sqle-functions/README.txt

 1. Dataiku Data Science Studio version 8.0.2 - 8.0.6
 2. Teradata Vantage 2.0
 3. Teradata JDBC Driver 16.20 (minimum), Teradata JDBC Driver 17.00 (recommended)

-For R and Python support in Teradata Vantage, one or both of the following are
-required:

-1. 9687-2000-0120	R Interpreter and Add-on Pkg on Teradata Advanced SQL
-2. 9687-2000-0122	Python Interpreter and Add-on Pkg on Teradata Advanced SQL

 II.
 Install / Upgrade Instructions